mmoskovich/BlueVine/Solution-Compose/README.md

 The ".filebeat..." index will be used to create the "filebeat-\*" Data View

 ### "Hello world!"
 Dashbaord
-The Dashboard will be created based on the "filebeat-\*" Data View.
+The Dashboard will be created based on the "filebeat-\*" Data View

 The dashboard will have 2 charts:
 * Vertical Bar Chart - based on timestamp